osome-iu/BEV/README.md

 # BEV (Bot Electioneering Volume)

-The code will be release soon.
+The code will be released soon.